 Similarity search is powered by vector embeddings.
 A vector embedding is a numerical representation of a piece of data (e.g., an image, text, document, or video) that translates high-dimensional data into a lower-dimensional space.

-Labelbox automatically computes off-the-shelf embeddings for the data types below.
+Labelbox automatically computes off-the-shelf embeddings for the data types noted below.
 To do so, Labelbox uses neural networks trained on publicly available data.
-Off-the-shelf embeddings provide a useful starting point to explore your data and to do similarity searches.
+Off-the-shelf embeddings provide a useful starting point to explore your data and perform similarity searches.

 To find an exhaustive list of embeddings for a data row, go to Catalog and open the detailed view of the data row.
 In the detailed view under Metadata, you will find all embeddings available on the data row.